jhn--/algorithm_practise/README.md

 # algorithm_practise
-Trying to write different kinds of sorting, searching and other DSAs.
+Practise different kinds of sorting, searching and other DSAs.